js1972/CarND-MPC-Project/README.md

 T should not be more than a few seconds at most.
 Beyond this, the environment may have changed too much.

-I have chosen a value of T at 1.5 seconds with `N = 10` and `dt = 0.15`.
+I have chosen a value of T at 1 seconds with `N = 10` and `dt = 0.1`.
 Combined with the cost function tuning from line #56 of MPC.cpp this allows the car to travel very smoothly at a speed of 50mph (slowing where necessary for the corners automatically).

 These parameters were determined empirically by continually varying each and checking the cars performance, first at a slow speed of 20mph.
 Once good parameters were found I gradually increaed the reference speed.

 Once the reference speed goes above 60mph we notice that at certain places around the track the solver is unable to find a usable result (this is when the green line goes crazy).
 This only occurs for a split second and does not effect the cars performance up to around 80mph.

-Note that the above parameter-tuning handles the 100msec actuator delay (which is mocked in main.cpp to approximate the real delay in actuating a real vehicle).
-In fact I found very little difference with out without the delay showing the strength of the MPC model as opposed to PID which overshoots when delays are encountered.
+## Latency
+To handle the actuator latency of 100msec I need to do two things.
+Firstly I averaged the frst 3 MPC `delta` and `a` values and secondly reduced the dt value in MPC.cpp.
+This handles the 100msec latency very well with the reference speed set to 50mph.

+Before averaging the MPC results I tried moving the dx value in the state forward by v*dt (where dt was equal to the 100msec latency) however this didn't seem to help.
+Also - using the third set of results from MPC was also not good enough.

 ## Dependencies